-Credit: Year One - 4.0 elective per year

-Year Two - 3.0 elective, 1.0 English 12
+Credit: Year One - 4.0 elective per year Year Two - 3.0 elective, 1.0 English 12 Fees: N/A

 Cross visual and technical boundaries and become a divergent thinker.
 See the exciting world full of details with electronic imaging and multimedia.
 In this nationally recognized program, you'll study traditional art concepts and master computer graphics software, create packaging design, portrait photography, social media, utilize digital photography to create beautiful compositions and more.
 Learn about branding and how to self-market.
-Prepare for a career in graphic design, advertising, social media, computer animation, multimedia production, publications or other exciting possibilities.
+Prepare for a career in graphic social media, design, advertising, computer animation, multimedia production, publications or other exciting possibilities.
 This program offers professional certification as well as college credit opportunities.